renatoleme/heytinget/README.md

 We can easily see that this algorithm is correct in the following sense:

-If there exists a valuation to a given counter-model in [topos.t](topos.t), then the program will output this model with that valuation, once we have that our loop is over every line of the file.
+If there exists a valuation for a given counter-model in [topos.t](topos.t) in which the proposition do no hold, then the program will output this model with that valuation, once we have that our loop is over every line of the file.
 So, if the proposition is not intuistionistically provable in any model of the universe of our topologies database, then we can guarantee that the program will indicate us that.

 ## Examples